icey129/document_test/redix-fix-interface-rcv-panic.md

 }
 ```

-the following code won't throw a panic any more and can return correct error msg when run `run(false)` in evalAction, and will return the value when redis is not returning errors.
+the following code won't throw a panic any more and can return correct error msg when response receiver is interface{} in evalAction, and will return the value when redis is not returning errors.
 ```
 	// This is a super special case that _must_ be handled before we actually
 	// read from the reader.
 If an *interface{} is given we instead unmarshal